Australia and Bali Program Overview

 After experiencing all that Bali has to offer head down under to the wild continent of Australia.
 Combining adventure with cultural exploration and major travel destinations with little-known gems, our second stop on this grand adventure is sure to impress.

 Discover the best of Australia’s wildlife during our service program in the Yungaburra!
 You will explore the rainforests of Australia while working with local organizations dedicated to protecting the country’s unique and diverse wildlife on land and water.
 Participants will become Great Barrier Reef advocates as part of this multifaceted program that facilitates Great Barrier Reef research, education, and conservation.
 Service will include a classroom component — training with marine biologists and developing the skills necessary for our work out on the water.
-Our hands-on work will involve trips with marine biologists to Fitzroy Island and the Great Barrier Reef to survey reefs, collect data, and visit a turtle rehabilitation center.
+Our hands-on work will involve trips with marine biologists to Green Island and the Great Barrier Reef to survey reefs, collect data, and visit a turtle rehabilitation center.
 Over the years, our service work has had a huge impact on the community and our former students were even featured on the local news!

 The adventure doesn’t stop there — when traveling with TFT, you can be sure that you will cuddle with koalas, pet kangaroos, spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in Australia’s relaxed culture!